doc4d/docs/docs/ViewPro/commands/vp-export-document.md

 ||password|text|Password to set to open the workbook.|
 |`\<customProperty>`|| any| Any custom property that will be available through the $3 parameter in the callback method.|

 **Notes about Excel format**:

 * When exporting a 4D View Pro document into a Microsoft Excel-formatted file, some settings may be lost.
 For example, 4D methods and formulas are not supported by Excel.
 You can verify other settings with [this list from SpreadJS](https://developer.mescius.com/spreadjs/docs/excelimpexp/excelexport).
 * Exporting in this format is run asynchronously, use the `formula` property of the *paramObj* for code to be executed after the export.
+* Using *excelOptions* object is recommended when exporting in ".xlsx" format.
+Make sure to not mix this object with legacy first level properties (*password*, *includeBindingSource*...) to avoid potiental issues.

 **Notes about PDF format**: